OsiriX-Foundation/karnak-documentation/content/userguide/monitoring.en.md

 ![monitoring view](/userguide/monitoring_main.png)

-Monitoring view is used to follow transfers in progress or recent transfers.
+The **Monitoring** view allows you to track transfers in progress or view the history of recent transfers.
+The list is ordered chronologically, with the most recent transfers displayed first.

-Currently limited to 150000 transfers, it is possible to browse the different pages via the navigation bar at the bottom center of the view

-An automatic cleaning occurs on the monitoring tables, if the limit is exceeded.
+By default, the log retains the last 150,000 transfers.
+An automatic cleaning process runs to remove older entries when this limit is exceeded.

-The view displays the most recent transfers and is ordered with most recent first.

-Filters are available to easily browse or find a transfer.

-It is possible to export the list of transfers via the export functionality in csv format depending on the filters selected.

-By clicking on a transfer, its details are displayed containing the de-identified and original information.
+Detailed information for each transfer, including both original and de-identified attributes, can be viewed by clicking on a transfer row.

 ### 1. Filters

 ![monitoring filters](/userguide/monitoring_filters.png)

-Filters allow to easily search and browse transfers.
+Filters allow you to search and narrow down the list of transfers.
+You can filter by:
-It is possible to filter by:
-* Date/Time of transfers
+*   **Date/Time**: Range of the transfer.
-* Study UID (original or de-identified)
-* Serie UID (original or de-identified)
-* Sop Instance UID (original or de-identified)
+*   **UIDs**: Study, Series, or SOP Instance UID (matches original or de-identified values).
-* Status of the transfer (not sent, sent, all, excluded and error)
+*   **Status**: The outcome of the transfer (Not sent, Sent, All, Excluded, Error).

+#### Transfer Statuses

-The status of a transfer is defined as follows :
+The status of a transfer is color-coded:

-* if the instance was successfully sent, it appears with the label "Sent" in green
+*   **Sent** (Green): The instance was successfully sent.
-* if the instance was not sent because of the SOP filter, the destination condition or the use of ExcludeInstance() in the profile, it appears in orange with a label corresponding to the reason why it was excluded
+*   **Excluded** (Orange): The instance was not sent due to configuration rules.
+This includes the [SOP Class filter](../gateway/destinations), destination conditions, or the use of `ExcludeInstance()` in the profile.
+The label indicates the specific reason for exclusion.
-* if the instance was not sent because an unexpected error occurred, it will appear in red with a label corresponding to the error that occurred
+*   **Error** (Red): The instance was not sent because an unexpected error occurred.
+The label indicates the error type.

 ![Transfer statuses](/userguide/monitoring_statuses.png)